kenoticpurge/Corotational-Beam-Elements/README.md

 Use the code however you like, hopefully someone will find it useful.

-My advice is to go through the Cantilever Beam case first while reading through the equations in the paper "Efﬁcient formulation for dynamics of corotational 2D beams"
+My advice is to go through the Cantilever Beam folder and run the script "Cantilever_Beam_HHT".
+Do this while reading through the equations in the paper "Efﬁcient formulation for dynamics of corotational 2D beams"

 ![image](https://github.com/kenoticpurge/Corotational-Beam-Elements/assets/157754800/af4796fd-4e0d-4969-9a66-d29be97bd82d)